zainabmelh/guide-articles/articles/Miscellaneous/learn-about-php-loops/index.md

 ---
-title: "Learn about PHP Loops"
-parent: "to-be-sorted"
+title: Learn About Php Loops
 ---
 Loops are blocks of code that execute a specified number of times.
 Using loops reduces the number of lines of code.

 PHP works with 4 different types of loops: